 - ECHA proposes to restrict intentionally added microplastics - 30 January 2019

-- Information session: public consultation on microplastics restriction proposal - 3 April 2019
+- Information session: consultation on microplastics restriction proposal - 3 April 2019

 - Intentionally added microplastics likely to accumulate in terrestrial and freshwater environments - 22 November 2018

 - Stakeholder workshop on intentionally added microplastics - 30-31 May 2018